Alabama GOP Senate candidate uses racial slurs in speech

 Video of Moore's speech was made public by a Republican tracking the race and first reported by The Hill.
 NBC News also obtained the video.

-The general election will not take place until December, but given Alabama's conservative lean, the winner of Tuesday's race is expected to become the state's next senator.
+The general election will not take place until December, but given Alabama's conservative lean, the winner on Tuesday is expected to become the state's next senator.

-Moore, who has suggested the September 11 terror attacks were punishment from God, often mixes religion and politics.
+Moore, who has suggested that the Sept.
+11 terrorist attacks were punishment from God, often mixes religion and politics.

 He was removed from the state’s top judicial post twice for doing so — the first time for refusing to remove a statue of the Ten Commandments he had installed on state property, and the second time for refusing to follow the U.S. Supreme Court’s ruling allowing same-sex marriage.